Mobile phones

 Publicity

-Records of complaints will be looked at annually during the self assessment process to identify any patterns of dissatisfaction.
-Action will be taken to deal with the root causes of complaints through changing procedures, staff development and learner consultation.
+Action may be taken to deal with the root causes of complaints through changing procedures, staff development.

 Appeals statement